A Practical Look at JavaScript Garbage Collection

 }

-Those intermediate arrays are born, used, and die within a single call — exactly what the young generation is built for.
-This pattern is fine from a GC perspective.
+Those intermediate arrays are created, used, and gone inside a single call.
+That is what the young generation is for, and this pattern costs almost nothing.

 const longLived = {}; // Promoted to Old Space